Spin alignment of Quarkonia: A Possible Probe of Deconfined QCD matter in Pb+Pb Collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV: Formulation

 \section{Formulation}

 In the present study, we assume the quarkonium states as quantum particles, and it is characterized by the quantum wavefunction.
-The real-time evolution of quarkonium states is described using the time-dependent Schr\"{o}dinger equation (SE) with a temperature-dependent complex heavy-quark potential.
-This formalism has been widely used to describe the evolution, production, and suppression of various quarkonium states in heavy-ion and small collision systems at various center of mass energies~\cite{ Singh:2015eta, Ganesh:2016kug, Singh:2018wdt, Hatwar:2020esf, Singh:2021evv, Singh:2025xrd}.
+The evolution of quarkonium states is described using the time-independent Schr\"{o}dinger equation (SE) with a temperature-dependent complex heavy-quark potential.
+This formalism has been widely used to describe the evolution, production, and suppression of various quarkonium states in heavy-ion and small collision systems at various center-of-mass energies~\cite{ Singh:2015eta, Ganesh:2016kug, Singh:2018wdt, Hatwar:2020esf, Singh:2021evv, Singh:2025xrd}.
 In this work, we use the standard developed formalism and investigate the spin-alignment of quarkonium states by incorporating the spin-vorticity and spin-magnetic field coupling in a thermal rotating medium.\\

 Now, before we explore the quarkonium spin alignment mechanism within the QGP medium, it is necessary to first examine how the quarkonium Hamiltonian is modified in the medium in the presence of vorticity, temperature, and magnetic field.
 It is well established that the Hamiltonian of a charged particle with charge $q$, mass $m$, and spin $S$, moving in a rotating medium with angular velocity $\omega$ and subjected to a magnetic field $B$, can be expressed as~\cite{Anan, Gordan, Griffth};